rajeshsj12/DAFS/sql/mine/basics mysql notes.md

 * **`ROLLBACK;`**: Undoes all changes made during the current transaction, restoring the database to its state before the transaction began.
 * **`SAVEPOINT savepoint_name;`**: Sets a point within a transaction to which you can later roll back.

-Absolutely!
-Let’s bring those **TCL (Transaction Control Language)** commands in MySQL to life with examples.
+**TCL (Transaction Control Language)** commands in MySQL to life with examples.
 These will show how they manage groups of database operations in a safe and reversible way:

 ---